-Global Al deployments are complicated by data sovereignty requirements.
-There's a growing need to clarify what types of data fall under sovereignty rules, especially as Al models trained on global datasets and data in motion challenge traditional notions of data sovereignty.
+Global AI deployments are complicated by data sovereignty requirements.
+There's a growing need to clarify what types of data fall under sovereignty rules, especially as AI models trained on global datasets and data in motion challenge traditional notions

 09. Ecosystem Development and Innovative Solutions: